 Receive the Agile Practice Guide when you purchase the PMBOK® Guide – Sixth Edition.

 Created in partnership with Agile Alliance®, the Agile Practice Guide* provides tools, situational guidelines and an understanding of the various agile approaches available to enable better results.
 It is especially useful for those project managers accustomed to a more traditional environment to adapt to a more agile approach.

 The Agile Practice Guide contains the following sections:

 - An Introduction to Agile describes the Agile Manifesto mindset, values and principles.
 It also covers the concepts of definable and high-uncertainty work, and the correlation between lean, the Kanban Method and agile approaches.

 - Life Cycle Selection introduces the various life cycles discussed in the practice guide and covers suitability filters, tailoring guidelines and common combinations of approaches.

 - Implementing Agile: Creating an Agile Environment talks about critical factors to consider when creating an agile environment such as servant leadership and team composition.

 - Implementing Agile: Delivering in an Agile Environment discusses how to organize a team and common practices the team can use for delivering value on a regular basis.
 It provides examples of empirical measurements for the team and for reporting status.

 - Organizational Considerations for Project Agility explores organizational factors that impact the use of agile practices, such as culture, readiness, business practices and the role of a project management office (PMO).

-*This Practice Guide was jointly funded by the Agile Alliance® and developed in collaboration with members of the Agile Alliance®.
+*This practice guide was jointly funded by Agile Alliance® and developed in collaboration with members of Agile Alliance®.
 Agile Alliance® does not endorse any agile methodology or certification.